etsubg49/counter/README.md

     ```bash
     npm run dev
 4. **Open your browser**:
-    and navigate to http://localhost:3000 to see the app in action.
+    and navigate to the link on the terminal to see the app in action.
 ## Usage

 **Increment**: Click the "Increment" button to increase the counter value by 1.